Hi! I’m Christine Frackelton, and here is why I doula!

 - Lamaze childbirth education series

 - Childbearing cycles for my two oldest children

 - BA in Studio Art from Wake Forest University

 Outside of Tremendoulas:

-While not serving pregnant moms and new families, I enjoy outdoor adventures, painting, and giving back to my community.
-I founded the Palm Beach branch of Hike it Baby in early 2016 and have served as its branch ambassador since.
+While not serving pregnant moms and new families, I devote time to studying for the opportunity to one day, God-willing, become an obstetrician.
+In free time, I also enjoy outdoor adventures, creative projects, giving back to my community.
+I founded the Palm Beach branch of Hike it Baby in early 2016 and served as its branch ambassador for four years leading up to the covid-19 pandemic.
 Before Hike it Baby existed, I hiked more than half of the Appalachian Trail (and then discovered I was pregnant!)
 I also volunteer through Junior League of the Palm Beaches , which I have been a member of since moving to Florida in 2014.
 I’ve called Virginia, the Carolinas, Georgia and Alabama home in the past, but am content now to have surfing weather year round.
-My best blessing in this season of life is getting to spend my free time with my award winning economics teacher of a husband, Rob, and our three children, who range in age from 3 to 9 years old.Schedule an interview with Christine
+My biggest blessing in this season of life is making memories with my award winning economics teacher of a husband, Rob, and our three children, who range in age from 4 to 10 years old.Schedule an interview with Christine

 Want to know my birth philosophy?